|Copyright © 2008 - 2018 * Art In The Mountains * All Rights Reserved

 November 2013 Whyte was featured in a solo exhibition at the National Arts Club in New York City.
 This exhibition

 was extended due to the overwhelming positive public response.
-Her most recent exhibition will include The World
+Other exhibitions have included The World

 Whyte is the author of Painting Portraits and Figures in Watercolor, Watercolor for the Serious Beginner, and An